hebcal/hebcal-js/README.md

 #### `Hebcal.holidays.Event.prototype.routine()`

+This property was added in v2.2.0.

 Returns a Boolean, whether or not this is a "routine" event.
-This can be used by programs wishing to omit certain types of events.
+Routine events are not included by default in `Hebcal.HDate.prototype.holidays()`.

 The default routine events are `Shabbat` and `Erev Shabbat`.
 This can be customized by changing the `Hebcal.holidays.Event.prototype.routine.names` array.